wagnersaboia/Getting-and-Cleaning-Data-Course-Project/README.md

 ========================================

-##This code book that describes the variables, the data, and any transformations or work that you performed to clean up the data
+##This document describes how the R script "run_analysis.R" works.

+First I read into R the data sets (training data and test data).
+Then I merged the two data sets using the R function cbind

-### Part 1: "Merges the training and the test sets to create one data set."
+* Part 1: "Merges the training and the test sets to create one data set."
-### Part 2: "Extracts only the measurements on the mean and standard deviation for each measurement."
+* Part 2: "Extracts only the measurements on the mean and standard deviation for each measurement."
-### Part 3: "Uses descriptive activity names to name the activities in the data set."
+* Part 3: "Uses descriptive activity names to name the activities in the data set."
-### Part 4: "Appropriately labels the data set with descriptive activity names."
+* Part 4: "Appropriately labels the data set with descriptive activity names."
-### Part 5: "Creates a second, independent tidy data set with the average of each variable for each activity and each subject."
+* Part 5: "Creates a second, independent tidy data set with the average of each variable for each activity and each subject."